Frequently Asked Questions

 Q: Is bus transportation available to my student enrolled in the ESY summer program?

-A: Depending on their specific circumstance, ESY students may receive transportation:
+A: Depending on their specific circumstances, ESY students may receive transportation:

-• Yes.
-If the school of attendance and their school of residence are both closed, transportation is provided.
-The student will be picked up at their school of residence and transported to the assigned ESY site.
+Yes.
+If the school of attendance and the neighborhood school are both closed, transportation is provided.
+The student will be picked up at their neighborhood school and transported to the assigned ESY site.

 If you have any questions about transportation services, please contact your student's case manager.